staudenmeir/laravel-adjacency-list/README.md

 }
 ```

-You can also retrieve the start of a cycle, i.e. the first duplicate node.
+You can also retrieve the start of a cycle, i.e., the first duplicate node.
 With this option, the query results include
 an `is_cycle` column that indicates whether the node is part of a cycle:

 ```php